0

 Some key takeaways from the study include:

-• Low intensity exercise can influence the GIT reducing the transient stool time and thus the contact time between the pathogens and the gastrointestinal mucus layer.
-As a consequence, it seems that exercise has protective effects, reducing the risk of colon cancer, diverticulosis, and inflammatory bowel disease.
+• Low intensity exercise can influence the GIT, reducing the transient stool time and the contact time between pathogens and the gastrointestinal mucus layer.
+Researchers noted that exercise appeared to have a supportive effect on overall gut wellness and digestive comfort.

-• Exercise increases the natural diversity and composition of gut flora which reduces colon disease risk.
+• Exercise appears to support the natural diversity and composition of gut flora, contributing to overall digestive well-being.

-• Exercise with extreme restriction/lack of food can increase negative bacteria.
+• Exercise with extreme restriction or lack of food can increase negative bacteria.

 • Exercise and gut flora help control and regulate appetite.